stfc/PSyclone/doc/user_guide/transformations.rst

 As with the `trans()` function it is up to the script what it does with the algorithm PSyIR.
-Note that the `trans_alg()` script is applied to the algorithm layer before the PSy-layer is generated so any changes applied to the algorithm layer will be reflected in the **PSy** object that is passed to the `trans()` function.
+Note that the `trans_alg()` script is applied to the algorithm layer before the PSy-layer is generated so any changes applied to the algorithm layer will be reflected in the PSy-layer PSyIR tree object that is passed to the `trans()` function.

-For example, if the `trans_alg()` function in the script merged two `invoke` calls into one then the **Alg** object passed to the `trans()` function of the script would only contain one schedule associated with the merged invoke.
+For example, if the `trans_alg()` function in the script merged two `invoke` calls into one then the PSyIR node passed to the `trans()` function of the script would only contain one Routine associated with the merged invoke.

-Of course the script may apply as many transformations as is required for a particular algorithm and/or schedule and may apply transformations to all the schedules (i.e. invokes and/or kernels) contained within the PSy layer.

-Examples of the use of transformation scripts can be found in many of the examples, such as examples/lfric/eg3 and examples/lfric/scripts.
-Please read the examples/lfric/README file first as it explains how to run the examples (and see also the examples/check_examples script).

 An example of the use of a script making use of the `trans_alg()` function can be found in examples/gocean/eg7.